nathanburn/service-monitor/README.md

 ```
 USE dev
 ```
-3. Select to view all the records from the `services` database:
+3. Select to view all the records from the `service` database:
 ```
-SELECT * FROM services;
+SELECT * FROM service;
 ```

 ## Get mysqldump from MySql Database in container